 DIGITAL TRANSFORMATION can refer to anything from IT modernisation (for example, cloud computing), to digital optimisation, to the invention of new digital business models.Gartner Glossary

 Digital transformation is the process of fully benefiting from the enormous digital potential in your business.
-It’s a complex change for a company that includes all aspects of business: its models, internal and external processes, management at all levels, products and services.
+It’s a complex change for a company that includes all aspects of business: its models, internal and external processes, management at all levels, new technologies, available digital solutions, products and services.

 Examples of digital transformation:

-- transforming from a traditional CRM system to a modern cloud solution
+transforming from a traditional CRM system to a modern cloud solution for business.

 Digitisation means converting physical materials into digital formats.
 When we apply technology into the existing business to improve the chosen process or create new revenue, it’s digitalisation.

 Both of the above processes can exist separately, but they can be significant parts of the complex process of digital transformation.
-It includes all aspects of business and needs to be regarded as a massive change for the whole company.
+They include all aspects of business and need to be regarded as a massive change for the whole company.

 After conversion, the digital-driven business operates with automated processes, integrated systems, and broad opportunities.

 Every step towards the digital world has its opportunities.
-It takes courage, detailed strategy, and specialists’ support to start the new digital era in your company.
+To start the new digital era in your company, it takes courage, detailed strategy, and specialists’ support.